drupal-ukraine/advanced_forum/README.txt

 The mark all read sub module is from here: http://wtanaka.com/drupal/markasread

 Topic icons by yoroy http://drupal.org/user/41502

+Theming help from jacine, maintainer of the Sky theme.

 Thanks to everyone who has helped by providing testing, patches, design help, etc. If you feel you've been left out and wish to be mentioned here, please let me know.
 This module pulls together the work of a lot of people and I want to be sure everyone gets the credit they deserve.